Robust Bayesian variable selection with sub-harmonic priors: Prior distributions

-Note that it is improper at $g=0$ when $ \nu\leq -k$.
-As we will see in Section \ref{sec:marginal} and \ref{sec:Laplace}, Bayes factors are not well-defined when the prior on $g$ is improper at $g=0$ and that is why $ \nu > -k$ is assumed.
+Note that it is improper at $g=0$ when $ \nu\leq -k/l$.
+As we will see in Section \ref{sec:marginal} and \ref{sec:Laplace}, Bayes factors are not well-defined when the prior on $g$ is improper at $g=0$ and that is why $ \nu > -k/l$ is assumed.
+On the other hand, it is improper at $g=\infty$ when $\nu\geq 0$.
+But as long as $0\leq\nu< q_{\bgm}$, the Bayes factor under $\mcM_{\bgm}$ is well-defined as shown in Section \ref{sec:marginal}.

-When $k>0$ and $ -k<\nu<0$, without truncating by $h_g$ the prior of $g$ is proper under the support $g\in(0,\infty)$.
-In this case, the normalizing constant becomes